lucruzz/RNA-seq/README.md

  2. The number of threads for bowtie task, sort task, number of splitted files for split_picard task and number of CPU running in htseq task;
  3. Path to read fastaq file, which is the path of the input files;
  4. Directory's name where the output files must be placed;
- 5. GTF file; and, lastly the DESeq script.
+ 5. GTF file;
+ 7. and, lastly the DESeq script.

 Make sure all the files necessary to run the workflow are in the same directory and the fastaq files in a dedicated folder, as a input directory.
 The command line will be like this:

 > python3 rna-seq.py ../mm9/mm9 24 ../inputs/ ../outputs ../Mus_musculus.NCBIM37.67.gtf ../DESeq.R

+**Remember to adjust the parameter multithreaded and multicore according with your computational environment.**
+Example: If your machine has 8 cores, you should set the parameter on 8.